Granny Cake

 - Preheat oven to 350 degrees.
 Lightly grease or spray a 9 x 13 baking dish.

-- In a mixing bowl, whisk together the flour, salt and baking powder.
+- In a mixing bowl, whisk together the flour, salt and baking soda.
 Add the granulated sugar, eggs and crushed pineapple and mix to combine.
 Spread the batter evenly in the baking dish.

 CRUNCHY TOPPING